markseuffert/yellow-todo/a-ideas-and-tasks.md

 This is a draft, the file will probably be deleted soon.

-You can help us with the following ideas and tasks.
+You can help us with the following ideas and tasks for Datenstrom Yellow.

 | Summary of what needs to be done | Solution for which problem | Status |
 |:---------------------------------|:---------------------------|--------|